Stillbirth is when a baby dies before she or he is born, after 24 weeks of pregnancy. In England, around 1 in 250 births is a stillbirth.

 Avoid alcohol in pregnancy

-The safest way to ensure your baby isn't damaged by alcohol is not to drink while you're pregnant.
+The safest way to ensure your baby is not damaged by alcohol is not to drink while you're pregnant.

 If you're finding it hard to stop drinking, ask for help from your midwife or GP.